 \item CUBIST is a rule-based model, which performs predictions following the regression of trees principle \cite{Quinlan1993}.
 Through the use of a committee of the rules, and using the neighborhood concept similar to $k$-nearest-neighbor modeling, the final forecasting is obtained.

 \item GP is composed of a set of random variables Gaussian distributed and fully specified by its mean and covariance (kernel) function \citep{Rasmussen2004}.
-In this paper, the GP with a linear kernel is adopted.
+In this paper, the GP with a linear kernel function is adopted.

 \item RIDGE is a regularized regression approach \cite{HOERL1970} which employs a penalization term in the ordinary least squares algorithm.
 It is an effective tool, once it reduces the bias of parameter estimates by controlling the standard errors.
 Moreover, the model can deal with inputs multicollinearity problem.